fabiancgc12/react-sudoku/README.md

 # react-sudoku
-Sudoku game made in react
+Sudoku game made in react with rtk and tailwind